Stone Blanton: Mississippi State

 Blanton transferred to play for the Mississippi State Bulldogs.
 In week 13 of the 2024 season, he notched a season-high 18 tackles versus Missouri.
 Blanton finished the 2024 season with 125 tackles with three and a half being for a loss, three pass deflections, two forced fumbles, and a fumble recovery.
 After the season, he decided to forgo his final season of eligibility and declare for the 2025 NFL draft.

 Professional career

 On May 12, 2025, Blanton signed an undrafted free agent contract with the San Francisco 49ers.
 He was waived on August 26 as part of final roster cuts.
 Blanton was re-signed to the practice squad on October 22.
 He was released on November 4 and re-signed to the practice squad on November 19.
+On November 26, Blanton was released after the team signed Eric Kendricks.